orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 ### Expose service while creating the deployment

-`kubectl proxy` is meant for testing services which are not getting exposed.
-To expose the application we can create a service definition (we come to that) or we let kubernetes do that for us
+`kubectl proxy` is meant for testing services that are not exposed.
+To expose the application, use a service.

 Delete old deployment
 ```
 kubectl delete deployment hello-minikube
 ```

 ----

 Create a new deployment and a service